Welcome to Official Pacifica Alumni Connections (OPAC).

-Pacifica alumni are visionaries, scholars, and changemakers.
-They continue to shape the fields of depth psychology, the humanities, and therapeutic practice.
-Through Pacifica Alumni Connections, we are reinvesting in a culture of reciprocity—one where Pacifica actively supports and amplifies the work of our alumni, and in turn, our alumni further the vision and mission of Pacifica Graduate Institute.
+Pacifica alumni are visionaries, scholars, and changemakers who continue to shape the fields of depth psychology, the humanities, and therapeutic practice.
+Through Pacifica Alumni Connections, we are cultivating a living culture of reciprocity—one in which Pacifica actively supports and amplifies the work of our alumni, and in turn, our alumni carry forward and expand the vision and mission of Pacifica Graduate Institute in the world.

 The Four Pillars of Pacifica Alumni Connections